axelhahn/class-htpasswd/docs/30_Usage/10_Handle_htpasswd.md

 ### Set a new file name

-Yo can set a new full path of the .htpasswd file.
-It is not required that it exists.
+You can set a new full path of the .htpasswd file.
+It is not required that it exists, but the given directory must be writable.
 With using the 1st writing action the file will be created.

 ```php
 $oHtpasswd->setFile('/var/www/website_2/.htpasswd');